Are you ready to launch your own offsite backup and recovery service using a WholesaleBackup Microsoft Azure Backup

 Here we’ll cover everything you need to launch your own offsite backup and recovery service using the awesome power of the Microsoft Azure cloud platform.

 You’ll quickly provision a Windows Server 2016 Data Center that will act as your own Azure backup server for storing customer data securely offsite using the WholesaleBackup Windows offsite backup server software.

 This won’t cost you anything to test drive since Azure provides a $200 credit (*at the time of this article).

-However, you will need to provide Azure a card for billing in the case that you use the service past the initial trial period.
+However, you will need to provide Azure with a card for billing in the case that you use the service past the initial trial period.

 WholesaleBackup always provides trials also and does not require any cards to install and deploy the backup software.

 Once you’re in the Azure portal click the Virtual Machines tab and Create